breard-r/chromesoul/README.md

 ## What is chromesoul?

-Chromesoul is a minimalist NetSoul client for Google Chrome.
+Chromesoul is a NetSoul client for Google Chrome.
 If you don't know what NetSoul is, you probably don't need it.
 If you're neither a student nor an employee of any [IONIS](http://www.ionis-group.com/) school (eg: Epitech, Epita, …), all you have to know is that NetSoul is an internal messaging protocol for thoses schools.

 ## Why?